bagofbeanes/custom-playfield-scenecontrol/README.md

   - `skyInputController`: Controls all sky input elements
 - There are other elements besides these that control the inner parts of the playfield (e.g. `trackBody`, controls just the regular track body and none of its elements).

+- The track's speed is based on the first BPM of the chart.
+If you need a different base BPM, change `BASE_BPM` in `main.lua`.

 <hr>

 ### > Playfield element parenting